heavymetalavo/craft-aialttext/README.md

 ## Disclaimer

-We take no responsibility for excessive API token usage that may result from code mistakes, bugs, or security vulnerabilities within this plugin.
+We've take some steps to try prevent unexpected costs with default plugin settings (e.g. detail: `low` and model: `gpt-4o-mini`) though we take no responsibility for excessive API token usage that may result from code mistakes, bugs, or security vulnerabilities within this plugin.

 If you are concerned about unexpected charges we recommend:
 - Set up rate limits and spending caps at the API account level in your [OpenAI account settings](https://platform.openai.com/account/billing/limits)